joshchew24/notes/CPSC 427/Transformations.md

 - mathematically, we can combine transformations by using the dot-product of the transformations we wish to apply
 	- order matters
 		- multiplications are applied right to left
-			- i.e. the matrix closest to the target vector gets applied first
+			- i.e. the matrix closest to the target vector dgets applied first
 		- **first scale, then rotate, finally translate**
 - with OpenGL, we just subsequently apply transformations to the same matrix
 ```cpp